 We live in an increasingly mobile society.
 Employees are no longer bound to stiff leather chairs, staring at their computers in separated cubicles from 9-5.
-Increased connectivity around the world has allowed for a more flexible worker, which has caused companies to be more prone to hiring remote employees, especially as they grow.
+Increased connectivity around the world has allowed for a more flexible worker, which has caused companies to hire remote employees, especially as they grow.

 As a hiring manager and senior leader in your company, it’s your responsibility to ensure that employees across your organization understand the company mission and vision.
 This becomes even more important for employees without an office as a meeting place.
-You need an effective executive communication strategy that can help you maintain engagement across your entire global workforce.
+You need an effective executive communication strategy to engage your entire global workforce.
 And you need to make sure that your internal messaging and communications procedures remain consistent, all while helping employees stay aligned with company goals.

-The answer for many companies is video.
+For many companies, internal communication videos are the answer to this disparate workforce crisis.
 In a recent study of 713 communicators, the production company Ragnar Communications identified several areas in which video improved internal communications in companies.
 It found that 76 percent of companies who used video found improved communications among remote employees, while 58 percent of companies found “increased alignment with company and organizational goals.”
 Furthermore, 39 percent of companies reported increased message retention among employees when they used video for internal communications.

 Video is clearly a key component when it comes to helping an executive communicate and engage with employees.
 But why is it so important, and how can a company effectively deploy it?